Short second moment bound and Subconvexity for GL(3) $L$-functions: Introduction and statement of result

 The optimal choice of the length of the second moment is $M=t^{27/42}$, giving the subconvexity bound

 This already improves upon the best known exponent of $27/40$ for a not-necessarily self-dual form obtained in \cite{Agg-IJNT}, but we can do better.
-Since the above process did not make use of the $q_2$-sum, we apply the Cauchy-Schwarz inequality to create two copies of it, say $q_2$ and $q_3$ sums.
+Since the above process did not make use of the $q_2$-sum, the previous Cauchy-Schwarz inequality created two copies of it, say $q_2$ and $q_3$ sums.
 The same analysis is done to the $q_2$-sum without using the $q_3$-sum.
 We can thus iterate the above process ad infinitum to get further savings.
 This may be considered the second novelty of our proof.

 We highlight that doing so results in increasingly complicated character sums.
 We bound these exponential sums by using the methods due to Adolphson and Sperber \cite{Adolphson-Sperber} obtained by their extension of Dwork's cohomology theory from smooth projective hypersurfaces in characteristic $p$ to a general class of exponential sums.
 The associated Newton polyhedron after the first such application is depicted below.